Bernie-2011

 Grade: A-

-As animation is not my forte- typically I find them much too nice, and the old “family-friendly” tags make me cringe- but Anomalisa has received heaps of buzz so I decided to check it out.
-I am glad I did.
+Animation is not my forte- typically I find them much too nice, and the old “family-friendly” tags make me cringe, Anomalisa has received heaps of buzz so I decided to check it out.

-The stop motion film is quite adult-themed, though not the slightest bit raunchy.
+The stop-motion film is quite adult-themed, though not the slightest bit raunchy.
 Rather it is an intelligent tale about loneliness and human beings connecting through this loneliness.
-It is a bit of a melancholy film too.

-Anomalisa is based on a 2005 play.
+It is a bit of a melancholy film too, based on a 2005 play.

 He is a bit of a big name within his industry.
 Oddly, every person he encounters looks and sounds the same- that of a white man- even his wife and son.
 He is haunted by the memory of an old flame, Bella, who it is revealed he jilted years ago and now lives in Cincinnati.

-The story gets interesting when Michael hears a woman’s voice singing- up until now all voices are male, remember- and he is desperate to find the voice.
+The story gets interesting when Michael hears a woman’s voice singing, up until now all voices are male, remember, and he is desperate to find the voice.

-He meets Lisa (voiced by Jennifer Jason Leigh), an insecure, rather a dowdy woman, with who he becomes infatuated.
+He meets Lisa (voiced by Jennifer Jason Leigh), an insecure, rather dowdy woman, with whom he becomes infatuated.
 A customer service representative at the hotel to witness Michael’s seminar, Lisa is instantly smitten, though wary of Michael’s intentions.
-They bond and the film tells of their romance and insecurities.

-Anomalisa has some humor too- albeit dark humor.
+Anomalisa has some humor too, albeit dark humor.
 When Michael mistakes an adult toy store for a traditional toy store and purchases a Japanese sex doll for his son, Michael’s wife hilariously wonders about some foreign substance around the doll’s mouth.
-A nervous male passenger on Michael’s flight clutches Michael’s hand, even after landing safely.

 Oscar Nominations: Best Animated Feature Film